tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 ## ISSUES & resolution

 1. Kubernetes ingress expect a 200 response at the root of the API.
 Without this, they do not create an ingress and instead return a 503 error.
-I've created an additional 'catch-all' middleware hook in the index.js.
-This returns a helpful link to the swagger docs for the API.
+I've created an additional 'entrypoint' middleware hook in the index.js.
+This returns an entrypoint (or homepage) response for the API (following the TMF630 Design Guidelines).

 ```
-  // for all other requests, show links
-  app.use(function (req, res) {
-    res.end('<!DOCTYPE html><html><body><p>The API docs are at <a href="/tmf-api/productCatalogManagement/v4/docs">/tmf-api/productCatalogManagement/v4/docs</a></p></body></html>');
-  })
+  // create an entrypoint
+  console.log('app.use entrypoint');
+  app.use(swaggerDoc.basePath, entrypointUtils.entrypoint);
 ```

 2. Due to a node version issue (i think!) the generated API RI does not work on the latest v15 of node.
 I have created container based on node v10.
 The issue is with the fs.copyFileSync function: The v15 expects the third parameter to be an optional `mode` whilst the current implementation has a call-back error function.
 3. api-docs are exposed at /api-docs which means that you cant host multiple apis on the same server.
-I've moved to host them at tmf-api/productCatalogManagement/v4/api-docs instead (and the swagger-ui at api/productCatalogManagement/v4/docs).
+I've moved to host them at /tmf-api/productCatalogManagement/v4/api-docs instead (and the swagger-ui at /tmf-api/productCatalogManagement/v4/docs).
 4. MongoDb url in productcatalogapi image needs to include the Release Name (for the instance of the component) - pass this as an Environment variable.
+5. I've included the component name in the root of the API (so that you can deploy multiple instances of the API in the same server).
+For a Helm install with release name test, the api is deployed at: /test-productcatalog/tmf-api/productCatalogManagement/v4/